Birkbeck/nlp-coursework-2024-25-fpersyn/README.md

 of others clearly acknowledged.
 I give my permission to submit my report to the plagiarism testing database that the College is using and test it using plagiarism detection software, search engines or meta-searching software.”

+## Part1 Question D

+The Flesch-Kincaid Reading grade score is not a valid, robust or reliable estimator when:

+* When dealing with a niche corpus or very technical vocabulary which can result in an inflated number of syllables per word.
+* When documents or sentences are very short (e.g. tweets, short reviews, mobile text messages, ...) which will suppress the average sentence length.